B2B Marketing Database

 Keep Improving Data Headers

-As you keep on using the B2B Marketing database you have, you will realize there are certain data points you have which are not being used at all.
+As you keep on using the Business Marketing Address you have, you will realize there are certain data points you have which are not being used at all.
 On the other hand, there could be certain data sets that would be useful to you, but you do not collect at present.
 Keeping your database flexible, add or subtract the data heads on an ongoing basis.
 People usually clean up the data points but keep data headers unchanged.

 Think of Dropdown Menus